How QR Codes Work and Their History

 The history of QR Codes

-In the 1960s, Japan was experiencing a wave of economic growth.
-Supermarkets expanded from selling just food items to adding in clothing and a versatile range of other commodities.
-So, they basically realized that they needed a way to keep track of everything.
+In the 1960s, Japan experienced a wave of economic growth.
+Supermarkets expanded from selling just food items to selling clothing and a wide range of other commodities.
+They soon realized they needed a way to keep track of everything.

 Who invented QR Codes?

 As a result of the growing need to lighten the burden on supermarket cashiers, the point-of-sale (POS) system was born.
 It allowed items to be scanned individually and then registered by a computer.

 But then supermarkets faced another obstacle: Barcodes could only store up to around 20 alphanumeric characters of information and function within one dimension (one coding direction).